MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostInventoryConsumption.md

 # Inventory consumption from stock

-**Dynamics 365 Finance** allows inventory consuming from the warehouse using Project **Item requirements** and **Project item journal**. **Dynamics 365 Finance** always considers the **Weighted average** costing method for item requirements, except for standard costing.
+**Microsoft Dynamics 365 Finance** allows inventory consuming from the warehouse using Project **Item requirements** and **Project item journal**. ** Microsoft Dynamics 365 Finance** always considers the **Weighted average** costing method for item requirements, except for standard costing.
 Whenever a new item requirement is posted, irrespective of the item model group mapped on the product, the default **Weighted average** costing method is applied, and the same is reflected on the Project posted transactions.

-This is in line with the sales orders without projects where actual cost consumption updated after the inventory recalculation and costing.
+This is in line with the sales orders without projects where actual cost consumption is updated after the inventory recalculation and costing.

-After the **Inventory recalculation** process, the system calculates the actual cost based upon inventory model mapped with the item and adjusts the inventory cost for projects as well.
+After the **Inventory recalculation** process, the system calculates the actual cost based upon the inventory model that is mapped to the item and adjusts the inventory cost for the project as well.

 ## Example scenario

-The following examples show the project cost transactions posted for item requirements for items with different **Inventory costing** methods applied on the items.
+The following examples show the project cost transactions that are posted with item requirements for items that have different **Inventory costing** methods applied to the items.

 **Inventory costing method: FIFO**